 If you live in Ontario, first get yourself a copy of the Motorcycle Handbook.
-You can get it and the Driver's Handbook at any Canadian Tire store for about $8.00 each.
-Read both, as there are car questions on the M1 test, then go to a government Licensing Office to take your test for the temporary M1 license, good for 60 to 90 days.
+You can get it and the Driver's Handbook at any Canadian Tire store.
+Read both, as there are car questions on the M1 test, then go to a government licensing office to take your test for the temporary M1 license, good for 60 to 90 days.
 The test is done at a computer kiosk with short videos to watch and multiple choice questions.

 Hawk as a First Bike?